Auvergne Doherty

-Auvergne Mary Doherty, M.A., B.A.
-(3 October 1896 – 3 January 1961) was an Australian businesswoman, working in her family's cattle business.
+Auvergne Mary Doherty (3 October 1896 – 3 January 1961) was an Australian businesswoman, working in her family's cattle business.
 She was one of the first nine women called to the bar in England; Doherty was the first Western Australian woman called to the English Bar; she did not go on to practise law in England or Western Australia.
 Instead, Doherty took over her father's business when he died in 1935.

 Life

 Auvergne Doherty was born in Perth, Western Australia, the second daughter of Denis and Georgina Doherty.
 Auvergne was raised abroad, attending Convent schools in Belgium and England, one of which included the Convent of Holy Child Jesus in Cavendish Square, London.
 In 1916, Auvergne passed the Responsions exams for Oxford University; she graduated and matriculated on 30 October 1920.
 Auvergne was among the first of nine women called to the Bar in England in 1922, following the enactment of the Sex Disqualification (Removal) Act 1919; she was the first Commonwealth Citizen and Western Australian called to the English Bar.
 Despite gaining admission to Middle Temple, Auvergne did not go on to practise law most likely due to her family's declining financial circumstances.

 Before returning to Western Australia in 1930, with her father Denis Doherty and sister, Dorothy, Auvergne held a secretarial role at the British Drama League.
 When her father died in 1935, Auvergne took over his cattle business with Mr Michael Durack, in the Northern Territory.
 Four years before the company was wound up in 1950, Auvergne resigned as the company director.
 Auvergne died on 3 January 1961.
 She is buried at Karrakatta Cemetery, Western Australia, in the Roman Catholic portion next to her father.